 Other aspects of his present ministry

 Paul is now part of the Chelmsford Cathedral community.
 Although holding no official position he regularly leads the Cathedral’s Sunday morning seminar-style ‘Breakfast with the Bible’.
 Paul continues to preach in churches of various denominations, although he is happy just to be part of the Sunday 9.30 Parish Eucharist at the Cathedral.

 Paul co-founded a bi-monthly lunch-time for retired Baptist ministers in Mid- and South Essex, and takes the lead in presenting topics for discussion.

 Since 2005 Paul has been a member of the Rotary Club of Chelmsford Rivermead, and was the 2016-2017 club president: see www.rivermeadrotary.org.
+In June 2018 he was named a Paul Harris Fellow by the Rotary Foundation of Rotary International.
 With its aim of ‘service above self’, Paul sees his Rotary involvement as an expression of Christian ministry.

 As Senior Minister of Central Baptist Church, Chelmsford (1993-2014) he transformed a traditional declining city-centre church into a strong vibrant, growing fellowship; at the time he left there were 399 committed members, together with a much larger church community.

 As Principal of Spurgeon’s College, London (1986-1993) he doubled the student enrolment, increased the faculty by one-third, and developed new patterns of ministerial training